Homeowner Applicant

 Most sweat equity hours are earned by working at construction sites.
 Additional hours can be earned by volunteering time at a local nonprofit organization.

-How much does it cost to buy a Habitat house?
+How much is the down payment for a Habitat house?

 Who pays to build each house?